22 August 2021, Nambucca Valley

 Trudi Hayes is a Social Worker by trade and has worked in Community Development over the past 20 years.
 She currently runs a private practice for Perinatal Women in the Nambucca and Bellinger Valleys, focussing around self compassion and Active Hope Work.
 Active Hope also known as the Work that Reconnects is based in deep ecology and systems theory – the interconnectedness and interdependence of all life forces.
 Trudi is an International Facilitator of Active Hope Work and sits on the National Facilitators Network.
 She came to the Nambucca Valley 12 years ago and runs a bee sanctuary and education centre with her husband and family.
 They are placing 100 Native Stingless Bee Hives in 100 Schools across the Mid North Coast.
 She is passionate about community, the environment and creating connections.

 All enquiries can be directed to Caitlin Hockey on 0488 545 274 or firstname.lastname@example.org

 Go to https://forms.gle/QvPcsfgxTJvbhjtd7 and complete the Registration form.
 We will be in touch with further information about transport arrangements, Health and Safety including COVID requirements and what to bring.

 Young people under the age of 16 will require written permission from a parent or guardian to participate.

 ‘Ashes 2 Green’ is a collaboration between the National Parks Association of NSW,

-Spirit of the Rainforest, Bush Grazing, …metaphorically speaking and Bloom Wellness and Creation, funded through the Bushfire Recovery initiative by Healthy North Coast.
+Spirit of the Rainforest, Bush Grazing and Bloom Wellness and Creation, funded through the Bushfire Recovery initiative by Healthy North Coast.